Khasawneh07/reading-notes/README.md

 The last thing is not to give in under any stress or any problems you encounter

-The most important thing to growth mindset is
+The most important thing to growth mindset is :

-1-Challenges
+1- Challenges
-2-Obstacles
+2- Obstacles
-3-Effort
+3- Effort